liammcluckie/Low-Tide-Surf-Club/README.md

 ### Forking the GitHub Repository

 This project is available to be copied and edited by other users without changing the repository on the original GitHub account.
-This can be done by forking this entire repository by following these steps.
+This can be done by forking the entire repository by following these steps.

 1. Log in to [GitHub](https://github.com/) and locate the [repository.](https://github.com/liammcluckie/Low-Tide-Surf-Club)
     - Alternatively you can locate the repository by searching liammcluckie/Low-Tide-Surf-Club on [GitHub.](https://github.com/)